MemBuilder: Reinforcing LLMs for Long-Term Memory Construction via Attributed Dense Rewards: Introduction

 Current training-based approaches, such as Memory-R1 \citep{DBLP:journals/corr/abs-2508-19828} and Mem-$\alpha$ \citep{DBLP:journals/corr/abs-2509-25911}, attempt to address this learning gap but face two critical technical bottlenecks: 1) Sparse Trajectory-Level Rewards: In long-term dialogues, a single reward given at the end of a multi-session trajectory is too sparse.
 The model cannot discern which session's memory operations contributed to the final outcome, making gradient updates noisy and learning ineffective.
 2) Multi-Dimensional Memory Attribution: While the previous method adopts a multi-dimensional memory, all components share a global reward, failing to distinguish between operations on different types of memories, regardless of actual downstream impact.

 We present MemBuilder, a framework for training models to construct long-term memory with attributed dense rewards.
 Our architecture utilizes a multi-dimensional memory design, comprising Core, Episodic, Semantic and Procedural components, and trains a single, lightweight 4B model to manage all four components.
 Our approach introduces two key technical contributions to address the limitations of existing RL-based memory construction methods (Figure~\ref{fig:intro}).
 First, we employ \textbf{dense session-level rewards}.
 Unlike traditional methods that assign a single reward after processing all sessions, we leverage synthetic session-level question generation to provide immediate feedback after each session's memory operations.
 Second, we introduce \textbf{contribution-aware gradient weighting} to resolve multi-dimensional memory attribution.
 Since all four memory components share a common reward, their individual contributions remain ambiguous.
 Our mechanism addresses this by scaling gradient updates based on the downstream utility of the constructed memories; specifically, the gradient impact of a memory operation is proportional to the usage of its corresponding memory component during retrieval.
 We integrate these techniques into \textbf{Attributed Dense Rewards Policy Optimization (ADRPO)}.
 Extensive experiments conducted on different benchmarks demonstrate the effectiveness of our proposed framework.
 Specifically, MemBuilder achieves 84.23\% on LoCoMo, surpassing the baselines including Claude 4.5 Sonnet under the same setting.
+Notably, our model is trained exclusively on LongMemEval yet generalizes effectively to out-of-distribution benchmarks with different dialogue structures and question types.